smicklas/smicklas.github.io/_portfolio/team_mimosa.md

 ---

 In 2017, I worked with two other student on an android app, called ["Pup Alert"](https://github.com/TeamMimosa/PupAlert-android), over the course of a semester.
-This was my first experience with Android add development.
+This was my first experience with Android app development.
+(Note that the below images are screenshots and not just design boards)

 PupAlert was created as an app to view & share dogs in the area.
 First view is a map view, that displays your location on Google maps.
 Posts to PupAlert are displayed as red markers.